nasa-gibs/worldview/doc/developing.md

 `npm run getcapabilites`: Makes a request to the GIBS `GetCapabilities` API and updates layer configurations.

+`npm run updateconfig`: A shortcut to update the config when new layers are added.
+Runs `npm run getcapabilities` and `npm run build:config` behind the scenes.

 `npm run report`: Generates a readable HTML report with the results of the last end-to-end test.

 ## Grunt tasks